-In December 2019, we entered into a Collaboration and License Agreement with Hanmi, a corporation organized under the laws of the Republic of Korea, pursuant to which we granted Hanmi an exclusive license to develop, manufacture and commercialize FLX475 and related compounds and products with respect to human cancers in the Republic of Korea, the Republic of China (Taiwan) and the People's Republic of China, including the special administrative regions of Macau and Hong Kong (the "Hanmi Territory"), and certain sublicense rights.
-In consideration of such rights, under the agreement we received \$10.0 million in an upfront payment and milestone payment, and will be eligible to receive (i) additional contingent payments of up to \$108.0 million upon the achievement of specified milestones, consisting of up to \$48.0 million based on the dosing of the first patient in a Phase 3 clinical trial in the Hanmi Territory and the filing and approval of a new drug application in the Hanmi Territory and up to \$60.0 million based on annual net sales, and (ii) low double-digit royalties on future net sales of FLX475 in the Hanmi Territory.
-Royalties will be payable on a product-by-product and country-by-country basis for a period commencing with the first commercial sale until the latest of (a) the expiration of the relevant patent right, (b) the expiration of regulatory or data exclusivity granted by the applicable governmental authority, and (c) five years from such first commercial sale (such period being the "Royalty Term" for such product and country); provided that the royalties will be reduced (x) by 50% if the product in question is not covered by a valid claim during the Royalty Term in the applicable country, (y) in connection with a license obtained from such third party in order to develop, manufacture or commercialize FLX475 in the Hanmi Territory and (z) by a percentage dependent on any generic products' market share in the Hanmi Territory.
-If we sponsor Phase 3 clinical trials for FLX475 for human cancers, Hanmi will have the right to participate in such trials in the Hanmi Territory.
-We will supply FLX475 for use in Hanmi's Phase 2 clinical trials and Hanmi will reimburse us for our manufacturing costs.
-If requested, we will facilitate technology transfer to Hanmi for their manufacture of FLX475 product for Phase 3 trials and commercialization.
-The term of the agreement will continue until Hanmi's royalty payment obligations have expired, unless sooner terminated by Hanmi for convenience, safety reasons, if we abandon our development of FLX475 and related products, if we do not consent to Hanmi's use of FLX475 in any study required by applicable governmental authorities, or breach by us of our representations and warranties under the agreement.
+In December 2019, we entered into a Collaboration and License Agreement with Hanmi, a corporation organized under the laws of the Republic of Korea, pursuant to which we granted Hanmi an exclusive license to develop, manufacture and commercialize tivumecirnon and related compounds and products with respect to human cancers in the Hanmi Territory, and certain sublicense rights.
+In consideration of such rights, under the agreement we received \$10.0 million in an upfront payment and milestone payment, and will be eligible to receive (i) additional contingent payments of up to \$108.0 million upon the achievement of specified milestones, consisting of up to \$48.0 million based on the dosing of the first patient in a Phase 3 clinical trial in the Hanmi Territory and the filing and approval of a new drug application in the Hanmi Territory and up to \$60.0 million based on annual net sales, and (ii) low double-digit royalties on future net sales of tivumecirnon in the Hanmi Territory.
+Royalties will be payable on a product-by-product and country-bycountry basis for a period commencing with the first commercial sale until the latest of (a) the expiration of the relevant patent right, (b) the expiration of regulatory or data exclusivity granted by the applicable governmental authority, and (c) five years from such first commercial sale (such period being the "Royalty Term" for such product and country); provided that the royalties will be reduced (x) by 50% if the product in question is not covered by a valid claim during the Royalty Term in the applicable country, (y) in connection with a license obtained from such third party in order to develop, manufacture or commercialize tivumecirnon in the Hanmi Territory and (z) by a percentage dependent on any generic products' market share in the Hanmi Territory.
+If we sponsor Phase 3 clinical trials for tivumecirnon for human cancers, Hanmi will have the right to participate in such trials in the Hanmi Territory.
+We will supply tivumecirnon for use in Hanmi's Phase 2 clinical trials and Hanmi will reimburse us for our manufacturing costs.
+If requested, we will facilitate technology transfer to Hanmi for their manufacture of tivumecirnon product for Phase 3 trials and commercialization.
+The term of the agreement will continue until Hanmi's royalty payment obligations have expired, unless sooner terminated by Hanmi for convenience, safety reasons, if we abandon our development of tivumecirnon and related products, if we do not consent to Hanmi's use of tivumecirnon in any study required by applicable governmental authorities, or breach by us of our representations and warranties under the agreement.
 The agreement may also be terminated by either party in connection with a material breach by, or insolvency of, the other party.
-If Hanmi terminates the agreement with cause or for our abandonment of development of FLX475 and related products, material breach or insolvency, Hanmi will retain a perpetual license to certain our intellectual property related to FLX475.
+If Hanmi terminates the agreement with cause or for our abandonment of development of tivumecirnon and related products, material breach or insolvency, Hanmi will retain a perpetual license to certain our intellectual property related to tivumecirnon.